Dad-DAO/ARC-333/README.md

 # ARCs
 Location of ARCs for Dad DAO
-for the creation of new metadata standards relevant to NFTs controlling DAO management
+towards the creation of new metadata standards relevant to NFTs controlling communication platform scope and a DAO treasury